Home › General information for migrants › eVisas

 An eVisa is defined by the Home Office as an online record of your immigration status and the conditions of your permission to enter or stay in the UK.

-eVisas will serve as proof of your immigration status and specify conditions such as your right to work and right to rent in the UK.
+eVisas are proof of your immigration status and specify conditions such as your right to work and right to rent in the UK.

-For more information, the Home Office has created a video titled What is an eVisa?
-You can watch this video to learn more about how eVisas work and how to manage your status online.
+The Home Office has created a video titled What is an eVisa?
+Which will help you learn more about what an eVisa is and why it is needed.
 The video is only available in English.

-Children also need an eVisa, and if they are not able to do this themselves, a parent, guardian or responsible adult can set this up for them using this guidance: creating a UKVI account for a child (GOV.UK).
+Each child needs an eVisa and this must be done in separate applications.
+If they are not able to do this themselves, a parent, guardian or responsible adult can set this up for them using this guidance: creating a UKVI account for a child (GOV.UK).

 It is important to know that updating your physical document to an eVisa does not affect your immigration status or the conditions of your permission to enter or stay in the UK.